How to be Successful at Cabrillo College...

 The assessment test is taken on the computer in the Assessment Center (Aptos & Watsonville)

 The assessments are scheduled months in advance and are offered on a range of mornings, afternoons, evenings and weekends.
 Check the schedule online for times in Aptos and Watsonville.
 Practice tests are available at the Assessment Center and online.
 Reviewing the practice tests can make a difference in your course placement.
+Take the test seriously or you will be taking extra classes!

 Students who are fortunate to speak another language, in addition to English, may want to improve some specific writing, reading or speaking skills.
-Taking the ESL assessment may recommend some areas that need attention.
+Taking the ESL assessment may recommend some specific areas that need attention.
 Improving these skills will ultimately make you more successful in other classes.
 This does not designate you as an ESL student.
 Back to Top

 Helping you stay in college and reach your goal is important to us.
 There are many reasons students fall behind: enrolling in too many units, not balancing college, work and family responsibilities, the increasing cost of attending college, and many more realities of life.
 Falling behind can result in two types of probationary categories that can impact your status at Cabrillo.